The Ghost Talks (Randall and Hopkirk (Deceased)): Synopsis

 With Jeff laid up in a hospital bed with one arm and one leg in plaster (having fallen off a balcony whilst trying to apprehend a safe-cracker), Marty visits and seizes the opportunity to tell him about a spy drama that he handled while he was still alive — the details of which he has never previously revealed — involving a corrupt MI5 official and spy ring.

-While Jeff was out of town, Marty was hired by Major Brenan, a man pretending to be Sir Basil Dougan, a top MI5 official at a country club to retrieve "stolen" important documents from a perceived unloyal member of the British Secret Service.
+While Jeff was out of town, Marty was hired a man who claimed to be Sir Basil Duggan, a top MI5 official, at a country club to retrieve "stolen" important documents from a supposed unloyal member of the British Secret Service.
 However, the morning after Marty and his hired Liverpudlian safecracker (who also personally steals a diamond necklace) successfully locate the documents, it turns out to be an actual theft from the real important member of MI5.
-Marty, in disgust, tries to hunt down the imposter Major Brenan and eventually locates him in the sauna of the country club where Marty is forced into an overheated sauna with his suit on (underneath the robes) to attempt to avoid capture from the imposter's henchmen.
+Marty, in disgust, tries to hunt down the imposter who he learns is named Major Brenan.

-Despite this, Marty escapes and later overpowers one of the imposter's leading henchman who attempts to kill him in his car.
+Marty overpowers one of the imposter's leading henchman who attempts to kill him in his car.
 Marty slams on the brakes smashing the henchman's head against the window, later tying him up in his apartment.